amiaopensource/audioqc/README.md

 ### Usage:
 `audioqc.rb [options] TARGET`
 This will result in a CSV output to your desktop.
-To change default settings, edit the values contained in the associated file `audioqc.config`
+To change default settings, edit the values contained in the associated file `audioqc.config`.

 __NOTE 1:__ If no output settings are chosen, audioqc will run in with the equivalent of `-s` and `-m` enabled, for signal and technical metadata output.